eyuelmoreda/rc-quadcopter-project/CAD/STL/ASSEMBLY/README.md

-This file contains the 3d model of my fully assembled drone.
+This folder contains the 3d model of my fully assembled drone.